Marriages in a religious building

 If the church or religious building is not in the district in which either of you live, you can only marry there if you qualify by worshipping at that church or religious building regularly.
 The church or religious building must be your “usual place of worship” in order for your marriage to proceed.

 If neither of you qualify, one or both of you must permanently live in that district for a minimum of seven clear days before giving notice of marriage with the registrar for that district.
 On the same day the party who remained at their usual address must also give notice in their home district.
-Please contact us for more advice if this applies to you.
+Contact us for more advice if this applies to you.